 The high-fitness women, of which there were 40 out of the group of 191 tested, managed to generate an average of at least 120 watts of power at peak workload.
 The medium fitness women produced between 80 and 120 watts.

-None of the women in the high fitness group went on to develop Alzheimer’s disease
+None of the women in the high fitness group went on to develop brain shrinkage

-Just two of them suffered any form of dementia (5 percent).
-In contrast 25 percent of the medium fitness women (of which there were 92) developed some form of dementia, half of those being cases of Alzheimer’s disease.
+Just two of them suffered any form of cognitive impairment (5 percent).
+In contrast 25 percent of the medium fitness women (of which there were 92) developed some form of cognitive impairment, half of those involving cases of brain shrinkage.